 DEVELOPMENT OF SCIENCE AND TECHNOLOGY IN ANCIENT INDIA

-A good knowledge of measurement and geometry is shown in the town planning of Harappa.
-The Sulvasutras is supposed to be the origination of Indian mathematics.
+Good knowledge of measurement and geometry is shown in the town planning of Harappa.
+The Sulvasutras are supposed to be the origination of Indian mathematics.
 Apastamba introduced practical geometry in the second century B.C. which involves acute, obtuse and right angles.
 This knowledge was of great help in the construction of fine altars wherein the kings offered sacrifices.

-Kanad, a sixth century scientist propounded atomic theory which is very much similar to the modern day atomic theory.
-According to him, material universe which is made up of kanas, is invisible and indestructible.
+Kanad, a sixth-century scientist propounded an atomic theory which is very much similar to the modern-day atomic theory.
+According to him, a material universe which is made up of kanas is invisible and indestructible.
 Varahamihira played an important role in the fields of geology, hydrology and ecology.
-He had also stated that the presence of termites and plants could very well be the indicators of the presence of underground water.
-In his book Brihat Samhita he tried to co-relate the natural process such as undersea activities, planetary motion and unusual cloud formation as causes of earthquake.
-A scientist named Nagarjuna in the tenth century, tried to convert base elements into gold.
-Unfortunately, he did not succeed, but was able to make an element of gold-like shine and now this very same technology is administered for the making of imitation Jewellery.
+He had also stated that the presence of termites and plants could very well be indicators of the presence of underground water.
+In his book Brihat Samhita he tried to co-relate the natural process such as undersea activities, planetary motion and unusual cloud formation as causes of earthquakes.
+A scientist named Nagarjuna in the tenth century tried to convert base elements into gold.
+Unfortunately, he did not succeed but was able to make an element of gold-like shine and now this very same technology is administered for the making of imitation Jewellery.
 He also discussed the methods for the extraction of many metals including gold, silver and copper, etc. in his book Rasaratnakara.

-Ayurveda is the oldest branch of medical science which was developed in ancient time on our Planet.
-The oldest known medical book of the world is Atreya Samhita.
+Ayurveda is the oldest branch of medical science which was developed in ancient times on our Planet.
+The oldest known medical book in the world is Atreya Samhita.
 Charak is known as the father of ayurvedic medicine and Susruta is known as the father of surgery.
-Susruta, Charak, Vagbhatta, Madhava and Jeevakare are few renowned name that belongs to Ayurveda.
+Susruta, Charak, Vagbhatta, Madhava and Jeevakare are a few renowned names that belong to Ayurveda.
 In Atharva Veda for the first time diseases, their cure and medicines were mentioned, e.g., fever, cough, consumption, diarrhoea, dropsy, sores, leprosy, etc. In India, places such as Takshila and Varanasi emerged as centres of medicine and learning.
 Charak Samhita by Charak and Sushrut Samhita by Sushruta are the two important texts in this field.
 In the court of Kanishka, Charak was the Raj Vaidya (royal doctor).
 He is credited as the first person who talks about digestion, metabolism and immunity.
 He also knew the concepts of Genetics.

-Yoga originated during ancient time as an allied science of Ayurveda for healing without medicine at the physical and mental level.
+Yoga originated in ancient times as an allied science of Ayurveda for healing without medicine at the physical and mental levels.
 The term Yoga is derived from the Sanskrit word Yoktra (yoking of the mind to the inner self after detaching it from the outer subjects of senses).
 Hath yoga is physical and mental yoga, whereas Raja yoga is mental yoga.
 The purpose of yoga is self-realisation and liberation from bondage by achieving physical, mental, emotional and spiritual balance.
 Patanjali is the person behind this great science.
 In his book Yoga Sutras, he mentioned ‘Aum’as a cosmic sound spoken of as the symbol of God.
-Among his other works, Patanjali is known for his book on medicine and his work on Panini’s grammar, known as Mahabhasaya.
+Among his other works, Patanjali is known for his book on medicine and his work on Panini’s grammar, known as Mahabharata.

 Related Links, Visit Once